 These need to be replaced with healthy alternatives.
 Drinking more clean filtered water and fresh organic food will help you.

 Your diet over many years is often what has created the problem, so the changes you make may need to be kept in place for some time.

 Some of the things that may create problems in the gut include an inadequate diet and lack of essential nutrients.

-Also using chemical drugs such as antibiotics, anti-inflammatory drugs known as NASAIDS, corticosteriods and hormones such as birth control pills may cause your gut problems.
+Also using hormones such as birth control pills, chemical drugs such as antibiotics, anti-inflammatory drugs known as NASAIDS and corticosteriods may cause gut problems.